BlackWhiteYoshi/Blazor.TSRuntime/README.md

 - 0.6
   huge Refactoring, many breaking changes:
   - renamed the project, repository and NuGet package to "Blazor.TSRuntime" (before it was "TSRuntime")
-  - dropped *Programmatically Usage* and *Visual Studio Extension*, only *Source Generator* will be continued.
-Reduced project structure to 2 projects.
+  - dropped *Programmatically Usage* and *Visual Studio Extension*, only *Source Generator* will be continued -> reduced project structure to 2 projects.
   - changed ISourceGenerator to IIncrementalGenerator
     - *tsconfig.tsruntime.json* can now be named *\*.tsruntime.json*
     - .d.ts-files must be added with *&lt;AdditionalFiles Include="\*\*\\\*.d.ts" /&gt;*